 In recent years, more and more estates are becoming subject to Inheritance Tax (IHT).
 Since the 2009/10 tax year, when IHT receipts stood at nearly £2.4 billion, the amount raised by IHT has risen every year.
 During 2021/22, IHT netted the government £6.1 billion, an increase on the previous year of 14%.

 This is partly because the threshold for paying IHT has remained unchanged at £325,000 since 2009, and it will stay at this level until at least April 2028.
 Inflation means that the threshold decreases in real terms each year.
 Indeed, the Bank of England calculates that £325,000 in 2009 would have been worth £473,784.72 by October 2022.

 Families also have to contend with decreasing tax-free thresholds for Capital Gains Tax.
-While the personal threshold stood at £12,300 for the 2022/23 tax year, it will drop to £6,000 during 2023/24 and then to only £3,000 in April 2024.
+The personal threshold for the 2023/24 tax year is £6,000, and it will drop to £3,000 in April 2024.
 This will have implications for anyone disposing of capital assets such as property, land, or shares, to pass on wealth to the next generation.

 If you want to consider how you can preserve and build intergenerational wealth you will firstly need to get the agreement of all involved family members.
 Family members will need to be open about their financial affairs, sharing information about income, savings, assets, pensions, and more.

 Once you have broadly agreed your shared financial goals, the most important thing you should do is consult an independent financial planner.
 Good financial advisers have the knowledge and skills to create strategies that will help you preserve wealth, plan for the future, and reduce the tax you pay when money or assets change hands.

 To give you an insight into some of the strategies a financial planner might recommend, we’ve put together this list of common recommendations.